Tags: web cgi

 // Your dir : uploads/d22230980be937c106887cabaf8507aa

-Navigating to `http://129.204.21.115/uploads/d22230980be937c106887cabaf8507aa/test.txt` returns `test` as expected.
+Navigating to http://129.204.21.115/uploads/d22230980be937c106887cabaf8507aa/test.txt returns test as expected.

 We now have the ability to upload any non-PHP files but the files are echoed back to us so we can't execute anything.

-and `.htaccess` files allow you to override configuration for the specific directory.
-This makes sense considering all our files
+We stumbled around here for a while before realising that the server is running Apache HTTP Server and .htaccess files allow you to override configuration for the specific directory.
+This makes sense considering all our files are uploaded to the same directory.

-execution, so we should be able to execute a bash script and search for the flag.
-Note that you need to make sure your script
+Reading the .htaccess documentation we find that you can enable CGI execution, so we should be able to execute a bash script and search for the flag.
+Note that you need to make sure your script outputs a Content-Type header.

 Options +ExecCGI